 - In the Create Node dialog box, set the Node Name and Location parameters.
 Note The node name must be 1 to 128 characters in length, and can contain letters, digits, underscores (_), and periods (.).

 - Move the pointer over the icon and choose .

 - On the tab that appears, edit and run the code in the code editor.
 After the Hologres SQL node is created, edit the code in compliance with the Hologres SQL syntax.
 For more information about the Hologres SQL syntax, see SELECT.Note If you query data by executing a

 LIMITclause, a maximum of 200 records are returned by default.
 If you want to view more query results, add the

 SELECTstatement.
 A maximum of 10,000 records can be returned.

 select col_1,col_2 from your_table_name where pt>0 limit 500;statement, a maximum of 500 records are returned.

-- On the node configuration tab, click the Properties tab in the right-side navigation pane.
-In the Properties panel, configure the scheduling properties for the node.
+- On the node configuration tab, click the Properties tab in the right-side navigation pane and configure scheduling properties for the node.
 For more information, see Configure basic properties.

 - Click the icon in the toolbar.

 - In the Commit Node dialog box, configure the Change description parameter.